 Your website’s conversion rate is the total number of conversions on your website divided by the total number of visitors.
 For example, if an eCommerce site receives 2000 visitors in a month and has 500 conversions, the conversion rate would be 25%.

-Most of the time, when discussing conversion rate on an eCommerce website, we are talking about the percentage of website visitors that convert into a paying customer.
-But don't overlook other equally important website goals!
+Most of the time, when discussing the conversion rate on an eCommerce website, we are talking about the percentage of website visitors that convert into paying customers.
+But don’t overlook other equally important website goals!

 It is up to the business to define what a conversion is.
 Website goals and conversions are easily identified and tracked in Google Analytics.
 Any desired action that visitors are encouraged to take is worth monitoring.